MurphyStudebaker/curriculum-web-app/README.md

 `title`: The title of your area of study, with the first character a related emoji.

-`author`: Your `name` (or the name of your company), a short `bio` that will display exactly as is after your name, and up to 3 social media `links` that will display under your bio on the syllabus page.
+`author`: Your `name` (or the name of your company), a short `bio` that will display exactly as is after your name, and one `link` that will open if a user clicks on your name in the syllabus page (can be any social media or website).

 `tags`: the tags that appropriately describe your area of study.
 Feel free to add new tags, but use existing tags if they are relevant.